aleksw/bootstrap/README.md

 # bootstrap
-With grit and will, pull up your bootstraps tight, and face each challenge with unyielding might.
+With grit and will, pull bootstraps tight, and face each challenge with unyielding might.